 The purpose of the ROPE is to enable evaluation of a researcher's activities, outputs, and achievements, in the context of career and life opportunities and experiences, including, where relevant, significant career interruptions.
-This information may be provided in the 2-page CV or in other parts of the application (such as the Project Description).
+This information may be provided in the 2-page CV or in other parts of the application (such as Part D - Assessment Criteria).